GaetanDavout/Circular-Tables/README.md

 ## Running:

-* Just launch MT.html with your browser
+* Just launch MT.html with your browser (tested on Google Chrome)

 ## License